tornikegomareli/Meditations/README.md

 Main feature where all the logic is running with Reducer and Actions

+### Data
+Data is mocked as json file in meditations.json, if reviewer will want to test on various test cases, this json file need to be changed.

 ## Testing

 Due to time constraints, unit tests for the reducer were not completed.
 However, the project is structured to be testable, utilizing TCA's test utilities.